rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I just smile and express my gratitude for delivering my order properly.
+- I just smile and express my **gratitude** for delivering my order properly.
+Personally, I would prefer a well-done steak instead of a rare one.

 #### **If you found out your company was doing something against the law, like fraud, what would you do?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- If illegal activities were taking place within the company I worked for, the last thing I would do is to **leave immediately** because as an employee of the company, I am also part of it, which can severely affect my future employment.
+- If illegal activities were taking place within the company I worked for, I would report the case first to the **ambassador** of the company to seek a peaceful resolution.
+Once all diplomatic efforts have been exhausted and no progress has been made, the last thing I would do is to **leave immediately** before it gets too late.

 #### **What do you think our company/organization could do better?**